 Facts About Yucca House National Monument

-Yucca House was designated as a national monument in 1919 but has remained relatively untouched.
+Yucca House National Monument was designated in 1919 but has remained relatively untouched.
+On-site facilities are negligible.
 There is no visitor center, campground, store, or interpretive trail.
 In fact, there’s barely even a sign for it, and to see it you park in someone’s yard.

 The park is located south of Cortez off U.S. 491.
 Use GPS to find your way–signage leading you to the park is nearly nonexistent.

-The site was surveyed in the 1870s and first excavated in 1910.
+The site was surveyed in the 1870s and originally excavated in 1910.
 When designated, the park measured just 9.5 acres.
 It was expanded to 33 acres in 1996 after a land donation.
-It’s managed by officials from Mesa Verde and does not have a separate administration.
-The park sees less than 1,000 visitors a year, which makes it less visited than some of the most remote parks in Alaska.
+The site is managed by Mesa Verde National Park staff and does not have its own administration.
+The park sees less than 1,000 visitors a year, which among the least-visited national monuments in the U.S.

 There are plans to further expand the park following a land donation.
 There has also been some access controversy due to an existing easement that has not been honored.